Free Things to Do in Sheffield City Centre with Children

 Luckily, there are lots of things to do in Sheffield City Centre with children too and that’s what this article is all about.
 The ideas in this article are things that you can do with the kids in Sheffield when popping into the town centre for a few hours or for a full day – there are enough ideas here to keep little ones occupied for a full day in Sheffield City Centre.
 As a nice bonus, all the ideas in this article are free too!

-Read on for fun and free things to do in Sheffield City Centre with children:
+If you’re looking for stuff to do in Sheffield, read on for a bunch of fun and free things to do in Sheffield City Centre with children:

 Weston Park Museum is Sheffield’s largest museum.
 You’ll find it in a beautiful listed building in Weston Park.
 It’s completely free to visit and there’s even an upstairs area where you can eat your packed lunch.
 When the weather is nice, I recommend eating your packed lunch outside in Weston Park.
 There’s also a cafeteria inside the museum with reasonable prices and a nice gift shop with toys and books for children – usually themed according to the museum’s current exhibitions which is fun.